How to make kratom extracts?

-I hope this explains how kratom alkaloids are extracted from kratom powder.
-Making kratom extracts and kratom tinctures at home saves a lot of money and helps control what you are putting into your body.
+I hope this explanation clarifies the process of extracting kratom alkaloids from kratom powder.
+Making kratom extracts and tinctures at home saves money and lets you control what you consume.

 Cannabis tincture is made in a similar fashion.
+Cannabis butter is a great way to treat yourself to some homemade recipes.
 You can use canning jars or glass bottles for any of your at home recipes.
 Red Bubble Kratom is another kratom recipe to check out!